 What is a chronological resume format?

-The chronological resume (or reverse chronological resume) format highlights your work experience, starting with your most recent job.
+The chronological resume, or reverse chronological resume, highlights your work experience.
+It starts with your latest job.

-This is a popular type of resume format because it quickly shows recruiters your career progression and how your competencies and skills have developed over time.
+This resume format is popular.
+It quickly shows recruiters your career growth.
+It also highlights how your skills and competencies have improved over time.

 Here is an example of what a chronological resume looks like: